fredrkl/net-recap/README.md

-# net-recap
+# .NET recap

 .NET recap.
-What is new in .net 6 and up
+What is new in .net 6 ,7 and 8